deroxa99/arael/README.txt

 %
 %  - AIR DRAG: not yet implemented
 %
-%  - SOLAR RADIATION PRESSURE: not yet implemented
+%  - SOLAR RADIATION PRESSURE: Perturbation due to solar radiation hitting
+%    the surface of the satellite.
+Shadow is not considered since the S/C
+%    is supposed to orbit the Sun.
 %
 %-------------------------------------------------------------------------%
 % Copyright (c) 2024 Alessio Derobertis